yang-guo/qp_libs/timer/README.md

 All functions are under the namespace .timer

-There is only one function
+There are three main function
 * _add[callback;interval]_ add a job to the timer and returns jobid
 * _once[callback;interval]_ add a job once to the timer and returns jobid
 * _rm[id]_ remove a job by jobid from the timer